bnap00/proxmox-cpu-temp-monitor/readme.md

 - Configurable measurement names for easy identification of multiple nodes 📊
 - Simple setup script to get you started quickly 🚀

+## Prerequisites 📋

+- An InfluxDB 2 instance running somewhere.
+You can use [this helper script](https://helper-scripts.com/scripts?id=InfluxDB) to set it up.

 ## Installation & Setup 🛠️

 Run the following one-liner command to set up everything: